nextcloud/documentation/admin_manual/installation/installation_wizard.rst

 After you enter your root or administrator login for your database, the installer creates a special database user with privileges limited to the Nextcloud database.
-Then Nextcloud needs only the special Nextcloud database user, and drops the root dB login.
+Then Nextcloud needs only the special Nextcloud database user, and drops the root DB login.
 This user is named for your Nextcloud admin user, with an ``oc_`` prefix, and then given a random password.
 The Nextcloud database user and password are written into ``config.php``::